kevinlizarazo/reportingris4e2022/content/article/2b-volcanology-planetary-mysteries.md

   - Emmanuel Jaquez
 section: Featured
 ---
+B﻿Y EMMANUEL JAQUEZ

 The earth has untold tales throughout its history – and so do other planets.
-Scientists like Ernie Bell of NASA’s Goddard Space Flight Center hope to uncover the stories embedded in the earth to help people gain a better understanding of other planets.
+Scientists like Ernie Bell of NASA’s Goddard Space Flight Center in Maryland hope to uncover the stories embedded in the earth to help people gain a better understanding of other planets.

 That’s the premise that brought teams of scientists to check out seismic activity at Potrillo Volcanic Field in southern New Mexico.
 The volcanic field is a rich area of research for scientists who see it as an “analog,” a kind of geological parallel, to bodies in space such as the moon and planets.
 They hope to not only better understand seismic activity but also any complications arising from living near a volcanic area.